Sex Education Laws and Public Schools

 Because the laws vary, it's important to check the sex education laws of your particular state and/or school district.
 Know that you may have decision-making powers which extend into the varieties of subject matter to which you may or may not want your child to be exposed in any sex ed program.

 Purpose of Sex Education Laws

-Sex education in schools was meant to curb unwanted pregnancies and address public health concerns, such as teen pregnancy and STDs.
+Sex education in schools was meant to curb unwanted pregnancies and address public health concerns, such as teen pregnancy and STDs or STIs.
 Even so, the idea of teaching young people about sex in schools caused a backlash among those who believed it was best left to the parents, or who disagreed with the various sex ed programs implemented in public schools.